 The Trial Competition Team is the school’s newest competition group.
-Like the others (Moot Court and the Dispute Resolution Team), the Trial Competition Team is student-led and also faculty-advised; Professors David Epstein and Lynn Boepple Su are its advisors.
+Like the others (Moot Court and the Dispute Resolution Team), the Trial Competition Team is student-led and also faculty-advised; Professors Mariana Hogan and Lynn Boepple Su are its advisors.

 To become a member of the Trial Competition Team, students must either take Trial Advocacy and be recommended by their professor or complete training activities, participate in the spring intramural competition, and demonstrate excellence in advocacy.
 Membership is open to 2Ls, 3Ls, and 4Ls, by invitation.